domWalters/finalyearproject/test-data/README.md

 To accomodate these properties, __certain data entries have been ommitted__.
 I still have the files that this dataset is based off of, so this data can still be obtained.
 However, it will not be in this format.

+The meaning of each column header can be found [here](https://intrinio.com/data-tags/all).

 ### Future Concerns

 Due to the nature of how my program runs, in future zips certain columns may be removed (if any stock I download doesn't contain the datapoint to which that column refers).
-Do not assume a column is in a specific column number (i.e. "year" may not always be in column EK).
+Do not assume a column is in a specific column number (i.e. "year" may not always be in column EK - indeed it has already moved to EC).
 However, as said before, you __can__ assume that the columns are in ascending alphabetical order.

+Additionally, as I refactor my own code the directory structure of the zip may change without notice.
+This has already happened between __2019-01-30_data.zip__ and __2019-02-02_data.zip__, and will happen again between __2019-02-02_data.zip__ and __2019-02-03_data.zip__.
+I recommend simply manually cutting and pasting the data out of the zip and into a directory in your own program, as opposed to writing a program to extract and read from the zip.